Assassination and terrorism in Iran: 2024 Kerman bombings

-On January 3, 2024, between 15:50 and 16:00 (Iran time), two bombs exploded during a commemorative ceremony marking the assassination of Qasem Soleimani in Kerman.
+On 3 January 2024, between 15:50 and 16:00 (Iran time), two bombs exploded during a commemorative ceremony marking the assassination of Qasem Soleimani in Kerman.

 The twin explosions struck a procession going towards Soleimani's tomb in the Golzar Shohada cemetery, around the Saheb al-Zaman mosque, to commemorate the fourth anniversary of his death.
 The first explosion occurred 700 metres from Soleimani's grave near a parking lot, while the second occurred one kilometre away at Shohada Street, where many had fled.

 At least 89 people were killed and at least another 171 were injured, including three paramedics who responded to the site of the first explosion and were caught in the second blast.

 Most of the fatalities were believed to have been killed in the second explosion.
 Several of the injured were trampled in the panic that followed the explosions.

 The Iranian government declared the bombings a terrorist attack, making it the deadliest such incident in the country since 1979.

 2025 assassination of Sharia judges

-On January 18, 2025, Ali Razini and Mohammad Moghiseh, two senior Islamic judges, were shot and assassinated at the Tehran's Supreme Court of Iran by a gunman who committed suicide.
+On 18 January 2025, Ali Razini and Mohammad Moghiseh, two senior Islamic judges, were shot and assassinated at the Supreme Court of Iran in Tehran by a gunman who committed suicide.
 Another judge and a bodyguard also were injured in the attack.

+2026 assassination of Ali Khamenei

+An unnamed Israeli official said that Khamenei's body was located following the strikes, which was reportedly shown to Israeli Prime Minister Benjamin Netanyahu.
+US President Donald Trump echoed these reports, calling the reported assassination "justice for people of Iran".

+Reports around Khamenei's death were initially disputed by Iranian sources, with Iranian Foreign Ministry spokesman Esmail Baghaei stating that Khamenei is "safe and sound".
+Despite this, several outlets, such as Reuters and Iran International, citing Israeli government sources, reported that Khamenei was deceased.
+Following the further spread of the news about the alleged assassination, Iranian media Tasnim and Mehr stated that Khamenei was "steadfast and confirm in commanding the field", once again asserting their claim that Khamenei was not killed during the missile strikes.

+Trump, commenting on Khamenei's alleged death, called him "one of the most evil people in history" and announced that the US would continue to bomb Iran.
+Some members of Congress from the Democratic Party, including Senator John Fetterman, reacted positively to the announcement, while many from the Republican Party, such as Representative Tom Emmer, cheered Trump's post.

+Khamenei was the first Iranian head of state to be assassinated since Naser al-Din Shah Qajar in 1896.